ExWeiv/weiv-data/app/DOCS.md

   };
 };

-export const adminClientOptions = {
+// Defined as a function (can be async) export const adminClientOptions = () => {
+  return {
     ...defaultOptions(),
     tlsCertificateKeyFile: "../../../../../../../../../user-code/backend/WeivData/admin.pem",
   };
+};

-export const memberClientOptions = {
+// Defined as a function (can be async) export const memberClientOptions = () => {
+  return {
     ...defaultOptions(),
     tlsCertificateKeyFile: "../../../../../../../../../user-code/backend/WeivData/member.pem",
   };
+};

-export const visitorClientOptions = {
+// Defined as a function (can be async) export const visitorClientOptions = () => {
+  return {
     ...defaultOptions(),
     tlsCertificateKeyFile: "../../../../../../../../../user-code/backend/WeivData/visitor.pem",
   };
+};
 ```

 Let's talk about how it works.
 Basically you can create three different client options for each role and export them named as above example.
 And export them in that js file.

-`adminClientOptions` variable will be used for admins. `memberClientOptions` variable will be used for members. `visitorClientOptions` variable will be used for visitors.
+`adminClientOptions` function will be used for admins. `memberClientOptions` function will be used for members. `visitorClientOptions` function will be used for visitors.

 In this way you can assign different certificates or options for each role.